Indha: Redefining Sustainability Through Design Innovation; Training Rural Women To Become Eco-Entrepreneurs - www.lokmattimes.com

 Indha: Redefining Sustainability Through Design Innovation; Training Rural Women To Become Eco-Entrepreneurs

-PNN New Delhi [India], June 7: In a world increasingly defined by conscious consumerism and sustainability, Indha, a homegrown ...
+New Delhi [India], June 6: In a world increasingly defined by conscious consumerism and sustainability, Indha, a homegrown social enterprise, ...

 “We've always looked inward – finding beauty, utility, and purpose in what's already around us,” says Capt.
 IndraaniSingh, Founder of Indha and Literacy India.
 “Our design thinking is rooted in frugal innovation – from making bags out of newspapers, using old sarees for children's dresses, or converting waste wood into art.
 This ethos eventually led us to set up our own paper recycling unit.
 For us, sustainability isn't a trend – it's our foundation.”